viviancreates/weather_image_list/README.md

 end
 ```

-## Description
+## Vivian's Weather App Description
-The To Do List Weather App is a Ruby application that provides current weather and generates an image based on vibe (either by city or temp idk yet) to visually represent the conditions.
-Additionally, the app lets the user enter their plans for the day based on weather.
+Vivian's Weather App is a Ruby application that provides current weather and generates an image to visually represent the conditions of the weather.

 ## Installation
 1. Clone the repo
 2. Install the gems
-3. Run the app with ruby app.rb
+3. Run the app with bin/server
+4. View app on a port

 ## Features
 - Displays current weather by city
-- Generate image
+- Generate image based on weather
-- To do list

 WEATHER_API_KEY
+SERP_API_KEY